-The castle town of Gujo-Hachiman in Gifu Prefecture produces a large percentage of the plastic food models displayed at virtually every restaurant in Japan.
+The castle town of Gujo Hachiman in Gifu Prefecture produces a large percentage of the plastic food models displayed at virtually every restaurant in Japan.
 Once a key crossroads for travelers, it is now a window into a slower and older Japan close enough to major cities for a day trip.
-There are also a dozen ski resorts in the area, and limestone caves to explore.
+There are also 10 ski resorts in the area, and limestone caves to explore.
 The town is home to a huge and hugely popular Bon Odori dance festival in the Summer.

-Train: From JR Gifu Station, take the JR Takayama Line to Mino-Ota Station (about 35 minutes) and change to the local Nagaragawa Railway for Gujo-Hachiman.
+Train: From Gifu Station, take the JR Takayama Line to Mino-Ota Station (about 40 minutes) and change to the local Nagaragawa Railway for Gujo Hachiman.
 The station is a lengthy but pleasant walk from the town center.
-From JR Nagoya, go to JR Gifu Station first, either on the Tokaido Main Line or on the same JR Takayama Line that continues to Mino-Ota Station.
+From Nagoya, get to Gifu Station first, either on the Tokaido Main Line or on the same JR Takayama Line that continues to Mino-Ota Station.

 The original castle was built in the 16th century atop a hill overlooking the valley, about a 20-minute walk from the town center.
-Many castles across Japan were destroyed in the 1870s, and Gujo-Hachiman was no exception.
-When it was rebuilt in 1933, however, Gujo-Hachiman was reconstructed in wood rather than the concrete used for many other restored castles.
+Many castles across Japan were destroyed in the 1870s, and Gujo Hachiman was no exception.
+When it was rebuilt in 1933, however, Gujo Hachiman was reconstructed in wood rather than the concrete used for many other restored castles.
 It is one of Japan's oldest wooden castle reconstructions.

 Whether you want to dance the night away or just sample some community energy, this event—over 400 years old and based on much older traditions—is recognized as one of the three most important dance festivals in Japan.

-The food sample displays in the windows of restaurants in Japan are ubiquitous.
+The food sample displays in the windows of restaurants are ubiquitous in Japan.
 Gujo Hachiman is a famous manufacturing center of these food replicas.
 Several of the manufacturers open their doors to visitors and hold workshops where you can make your own sushi, tempura or vegetable samples.
 Sample Village Iwasaki is the most famous, and reservations are advised.

 South of the town, this series of caves and caverns includes a 30-meter underground waterfall and some bizarre millennia old stalactites.
 The 700-meter stretch open to the public takes about 30 minutes to tour.

-The Okumino area boasts a collection of 12 ski resorts, with direct bus links to Central Japan International Airport.
+The Okumino area holds a collection of 10 ski resorts, with direct bus links to Central Japan International Airport.
 Okumino's convenience, choice of runs, great powder and stunning views draw skiers and snowboarders from across Japan.